 Writers of self-help books are fond of telling you that life always offers you a second chance, it is called tomorrow.
 This is all very well.
 It’s something you can look forward to.
-But, what if you could have your second chance yesterday?
+But what if you could have your second chance yesterday?
 This would mean that you still had the opportunity to avoid your untimely indiscretion, your unexpected misfortune, your sudden fall from grace.
 You might be inclined to think that such a proposition falls into the realms of science fiction.
 Time travel, you might say, is impossible.
 Ed West certainly thought so.
 This is until he found himself in a situation he was not able to explain.
-Déjà vu perhaps but here he was about to make the same mistake he had made previously, namely putting all his money on Jumping Jack Flash, a horse in the Grand National.
+Déjà vu perhaps, but here he was about to make the same mistake he had made previously, namely putting all his money on Jumping Jack Flash, a horse in the Grand National.
 A horse, destined to fall at the first fence.

 This time around, despite Jumping Jack Flash being the firm favourite, Ed has second thoughts about the horse’s chances.
 Maybe he sees it limping a little as it makes its way down to the start.
 Perhaps something at the back of his mind tells him that the money might be better spent.
 He could pay back the money he owes to Frank Fargo and still buy a decent second-hand AppleMac.
 He could perhaps spend a week at Ron and Anne’s place in the Algarve.
 He could even take the kids.
 Did he inadvertently peek at a pop-psych article in the out-patients waiting room and realise that his gambling was causing problems and was something that needed to be addressed?
 Was there perhaps a write-up about impulsiveness in The Daily Lark?
 Whatever the reason for his decision, Ed puts the two and a half grand he is about to pass through the grill at BetterBet back into his jacket pocket and walks out of the shop.

-Suzy Kew may have glanced at the odd self-help book in the hairdressers at one of her monthly Tuesday afternoon appointments but on the whole, she does not go for this sort of thing.
+Suzy Kew may have glanced at the odd self-help book in the hairdressers at one of her monthly Tuesday afternoon appointments, but on the whole, she does not go for this sort of thing.
 Why would she need to?
 Friends often remark on her resilience, her unshakable air of self-confidence.
 She may have made the occasional bad decision.
-Everyone can be impulsive at times but if you make a mistake you have to live with the consequences of that mistake.
+Everyone can be impulsive at times, but if you make a mistake, you have to live with the consequences of that mistake.
 This is an important lesson that it is a good idea to come to terms with early on in life.
 Whining about things never gets you anywhere.

-Suzy has never to her recollection read a sci-fi novel.
+To her recollection, Suzy has never read a sci-fi novel.
 She may have gone to see a Star Trek film at the multiplex years ago with Toby or Tony or whatever he was called.
 But, if she did, she cannot remember much about it.
 The suggestion that she or anyone else might be able to go back in time is something she would instantly dismiss as nonsense.
 There is only one reality, she would say.
-There is a TV world of course but the things that happen in screened dramas have little to do with everyday reality.
+There is a TV world, of course, but the things that happen in screened dramas have little to do with everyday reality.

-Yet, Suzy finds herself driving the same Honda Jazz she wrote off the day before yesterday when she answered her phone while slowing down at the temporary traffic lights on Serendipity Street.
+Yet Suzy finds herself driving the same Honda Jazz she wrote off the day before yesterday when she answered her phone while slowing down at the temporary traffic lights on Serendipity Street.
 She is in the same stretch of road behind the same truck that she ran into.
 The odometer reads 11111.
 She remembers noticing this shortly before the prang and the clock display says 11:11.
 The same as before.
 Once again, her phone rings.
 Although she is completely bewildered to find herself in the same situation, driving the car that by rights should be on its way to the breakers’ yard, she has the common sense this time around not to take the call.
 Instead, she parks the car a little way along the street.
 Conveniently, a space has just become vacant outside BetterBet.

-She gets out and takes out her phone, just at the moment that Ed West, emerging from the bookies is taking out his.
+She gets out and takes out her phone, just at the moment that Ed West, emerging from the bookies, is taking out his.
 They collide.

 ‘Sorry,’ Ed says.
 ‘I wasn’t looking where I was going.’